 Post-Natal (After Birth) Health Care

 Post natal services become available after the mother and her newborn have been discharged from the MOU or Clinic.
 This usually happens six hours after the birth if both mother and baby are in good health.
+Visit your nearest clinic for postnatal care within 3 days after discharge from the birthing unit.

 After The Birth